Introduction

 Launch

-Mélodium scripts can be launched using melodium
+Mélodium scripts can be launched using melodium command:

 melodium main_script.mel